 Corvus brachyrhynchos American crow

 This bird is distributed in the major part of North America, from southern Canada southwards to Florida and northern Mexico.
-It is quite similar to the common raven (above), but is smaller, with a slender and short bill, reflected in the specific name, from Ancient Greek brachys (‘short’) and rhynchos (‘bill’).
+It is quite similar to the common raven (below), but is smaller, with a slender and short bill, reflected in the specific name, from Ancient Greek brachys (‘short’) and rhynchos (‘bill’).